-Sea Turtles 911 provides interns with the unique opportunity to live and work on a tropical island (Hawaii and/or Hainan) for a grassroots conservation organization.
+Sea Turtles 911 provides interns with the unique opportunity to live and work on a tropical island for a grassroots conservation organization.
 Thorough training and instruction will be provided at the beginning of each intern's term, and guidance provided throughout.
 Interns should be comfortable working independently, be self-starters, and be responsible for maintaining regular communication with other organizational volunteers and staff.
 Expectations will depend on where your internship takes place:

 Gain field assistant experience as you record observations of sea turtles and their habitats in natural environments